sandeshthapa/sandeshthapa/README.md

 ### Hi there 👋
--I'm a Robotics Control Engineer working for autonmous vehicles and uavs
+-I'm a Robotics Control Engineer working for autonmous vehicles and UAVS
 - 🔭 I’m currently working on Ford as Research Engineer for AV Planning & Controls
 - :stars: I'm passionate about robotics, control theory and life in general. :soccer: 🏀 🏈 :robot:
 - ⚡ Fun fact: I like run/hike :running: and go travel placess and tinker with DIY robotics 🤖 and drones.
 - 💬 Ask me about uav/vehicle controls and nonlinear controls and planning
+- 📫 How to reach me: thapasandesh1@gmail.com

 <!--
 **sandeshthapa/sandeshthapa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.